After Windows 10 upgrade, do these seven things immediately | ZDNet

 After you complete a Windows 10 upgrade, the first thing you should do is go to Settings > Update & Security > Windows Update and click Check for updates.
 Install any available updates, including updated drivers.

-(I also recommend that you head to the Store and check for app updates.
-Windows 10 will update those apps automatically, but you can speed up the process by checking manually.)

-Finally, on the Windows Update page in Settings, click Change active hours to specify your normal work hours (a window of up to 18 hours), when you don't want to be interrupted by updates.
-Then click Advanced options and set your deferral periods as shown here.
+Next, on the Windows Update page in Settings, click Change active hours to specify your normal work hours (a window of up to 18 hours), when you don't want to be interrupted by updates.
+Then click Advanced options and set your deferral periods for monthly quality updates.
+Note that you must be signed in as an administrator to see the options shown here, and these options are not available if you are running a Windows 10 Insider preview build.

 I recommend setting a reminder in your calendar program for the second Tuesday of each month, the day on which Microsoft releases security updates for Windows.
 When you receive that reminder, you can choose to manually install the updates, or snooze the reminder and perform the task a few days later.
+Automatic updates won't download and install until the deferral period you specify has passed.

+(I also recommend that you open the Store app and click the three dots in the upper right corner, then click Downloads and updates to install any available app updates.
+Windows 10 will update those apps automatically, but you can speed up the process by checking manually.)

 5. Review privacy settings.